juanluisbaptiste/docker-bigbluebutton/README.md

     *******************************************

 Access that address from your browser and you will get to the demo page.
 NOTE: If you try to use the exposed ports, the bundled nginx server will show the default page instead of BigBlueButton's demo page.
 I'm working on this.

+### TODO
+* Improve configuration so BigBlueButton can be accesed from the exposed ports.
+* Improve the way BigBlueButton services start using supervisord/systemd instead of using a custom script.